 Keeping a practice record is optional, and we are not going to set any expectations of how often you write in it, or how much you need to write.
 However, keeping a practice record is a very powerful learning tool.

-The reflections you gather will make you more aware of your progress towards a more mindful life, and the achievements you should be proud of.
+The reflections you gather will make you more aware of your progress towards cultivating a more mindful life, and the achievements you should be proud of.

 The ADEPT model for behaviour change

 Go to See also for an article by Craig that provides an overview of the ADEPT (Attention, Decision, Effort, Perseverance and Tolerance) at changing a habit.
 This is a model for behaviour change, a useful way for thinking about how you can make the changes you want to make in your life.

-Five tips for maintaining a mindfulness practise over time
+Five tips for maintaining a mindfulness practice over time

-Also consider watching a ‘mindful moment’ by Craig and Richard, where they share five tips for maintaining a mindfulness practise over time.
+Also consider watching a Mindful Moment from Craig and Richard, where they share five tips for maintaining a mindfulness practise over time.
 We hope you find it useful!

 © Monash University 2020.
 CRICOS No. 00008C